-Finally, in what seems to be a growing trend with next generation smartglasses, the Vuzix Blade glasses actually look like something people would wear.
-"This is fashion brought to you by the very best smartglass engineers in the world," joked Vuzix COO Paul Boris to Wearable, "We can put those guts into any form factor, generally speaking, and if someone in that space said lets team up - and some of those conversations are starting now - why not?"
+With use cases ranging from smart swim goggles to construction, Vuzix glasses are built for real people operating in the the real world.
+"This is fashion brought to you by the very best smartglass engineers in the world," quipped Vuzix COO Paul Boris to Wearable, "We can put those guts into any form factor, generally speaking, and if someone in that space said lets team up, and some of those conversations are starting now, why not?"

 - Inside the Future of Mixed Reality with Augmented Reality